Scalp Ringworm (Tinea Capitis)

 Doctors may also do a culture (the process of growing an organism in a laboratory for identification) of the samples or of material taken from a kerion.

-In children, treatment of tinea capitis involves an antifungal drug called griseofulvin taken by mouth for 4 to 6 weeks.
-Terbinafine is an alternative drug for children.
+In children, treatment of tinea capitis involves an antifungal drug called terbinafine taken by mouth for 4 weeks.
+Griseofulvin is an alternative drug for children.

-An antifungal cream should be applied to the scalp to prevent spread, especially to other children, until the tinea capitis is cured.
+An antifungal cream can be applied to the scalp to prevent spread, especially to other children, until the tinea capitis is cured.
 Prescription-strength selenium sulfide shampoo should also be used at least twice a week.
 Children may attend school during treatment.
+(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs).)

 For severely inflamed areas and for a kerion, doctors may prescribe a short course of a corticosteroid such as prednisone taken by mouth to lessen symptoms and perhaps reduce the chance of scarring.